emhamel/Mathematical-Text-Understanding/README.md

 Introduction
 ------------

-This work describes and answers a problem in Mathematical Named-Entity Recognition: ``Given a mathematical object and the context in which it, can we extract its definition?``  This repo contains a dedicated, Mathematical Token Definition Extraction (MTDE) dataset, the MTDE dataset, as well as the implemetations of five different neural defintion extraction models.
+This work describes and answers a problem in Mathematical Named-Entity Recognition: ``Given a mathematical object and the context in which it, can we extract its definition?``  This repo contains the Mathematical Token Definition Extraction (MTDE) dataset as well as the implemetations of five different neural defintion extraction models.
 [1] is a peer-reviewed full analysis on the MTDE problem and how the models perform on the MTDE dataset.

 The Dataset
 -----------